fractal-solutions/qflow/README.md

 *   `post(shared, prepRes, execRes)`: Processes the result of `exec`.
 Receives the `shared` object.
 *   `setParams(params)`: Configures the node with specific parameters.
 Parameters are accessible via `this.params`.
 *   `next(node, action = "default")`: Chains this node to another, defining the next step in the flow.
-*   `transition(action)`: Initiates a conditional transition to another node, allowing for dynamic branching.

 **Asynchronous Nodes (`AsyncNode`, `AsyncBatchNode`, `AsyncParallelBatchNode`)** For operations that involve I/O or are inherently asynchronous, `qflow` provides `AsyncNode` and its variants.
 These nodes leverage `async`/`await` for non-blocking execution.
 When working within `AsyncFlow`s, it's crucial to implement the `async` versions of the lifecycle methods: